ubc-cirrus-lab/caribou/QUICK_START.md

 ## Run Deployment Migrator

-Since the AWS lambda environment restricts us from using Docker, we have to deploy the workflows using [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane).
-For the following step to work, please install the crane as described in the [crane documentation](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md).
+Make sure that you have the crane dependency installed.
+See the [Installation](INSTALL.md) guide for more information.

 Once a new deployment has been found for a workflow, you can use the following command to deploy the new workflow: